 - Proof yeast: Sprinkle yeast and 1 teaspoon of sugar over 1/2 cup of pickle juice (or pickle/water combo).
 Let sit for about 10 minutes until frothy.

 - Pour into mixing bowl.
 Using a mixer fitted with flat paddle attachment, combine the yeast mixture with oil, 1 Tablespoon sugar, 2 cups flour, remaining pickle juice and salt.
 Slowly add remaining flour 1/4 cup at a time while mixing on low speed.
-Switch to dough hook knead on medium speed.
+Switch to dough hook and begin kneading on medium speed.
 Add in chopped dill pickle and dill weed.
 Continue kneading for 6-10 minutes or until dough is smooth and elastic.
-While kneading If you think the dough is too moist, add additional flour (a tablespoon at a time).
-If the dough is looking dry add warm water (a tablespoon at a time).
+While kneading If you think the dough is too wet, add additional flour (a tablespoon at a time).
+If the dough is looking too dry add warm water (a tablespoon at a time).
+To test this, while mixing the dough should stick to the bottom of the bowl and slap the sides without overly sticking.

 - Transfer to a greased bowl and let rise until doubled, about 1 hour.
 Punch down dough.
-Form loaf into a round shape and place in greased dutch oven covered with lid to rise.
+Form loaf into a round shape and place in greased Dutch Oven.
+Cover with the lid to rise.
 Let rise again for about 30 minutes.
 Meanwhile, preheat oven to 450 degrees.

 - While covered place in the oven and bake for 20 minutes.
 Remove the lid at that time and return the pot to the oven for another 10-15 minutes.
 Internal temperature should be about 200 degrees.
 Gently shake the loaf onto a cooling rack.
 Cool for about 30 minutes before cutting